hyferg/haskellonomy/README.md

 Further extensions could be ...
 - Make it run on hairy balls.
 That is to say base manifolds that don't admit a global section of the tangent bundle
 - Add curvature to the equation
-- Link up generic associated bundles with right group action.
+- Link up generic associated bundles with right group action
-- Link up associated vector bundles with reps of the right action.
+- Link up associated vector bundles with reps of the right action